GC-RU-bootcamp/Button-Triggered-AJAX/README.md

 Ability to remove all buttons.

+Ability to remove a single button via:
-   Drag & drop button to "Remove all" button to remove a single button.
+   Drag & drop button to "Remove all" button OR "Input text" to remove a single button.

-Buttons Persisted on page reload with Local Storage
+Buttons created are Persisted on page reload with Local Storage

 Ability to dynamically add GIF on button press